skypjack/entt/docs/md/entity.md

 As for its integral form, the null entity only affects the entity part of an identifier and is instead completely transparent to its version.

-Be aware that `entt::null` and entity 0 aren't the same thing.
-Likewise, a zero initialized entity isn't the same as `entt::null`.
+Be aware that `entt::null` and entity 0 are different.
+Likewise, a zero initialized entity is not the same as `entt::null`.
 Therefore, although `entt::entity{}` is in some sense an alias for entity 0, none of them are used to create a null entity.